 How to make Strawberry Muffins

-In a medium bowl whisk together flour, baking powder, baking soda, salt, and cinnamon.
-Now using a stand or hand mixer on medium speed cream the butter and sugar until pale, light and fluffy.
+In a medium bowl, whisk together flour, baking powder, baking soda, salt, and cinnamon.
+Now using a stand or hand mixer on medium speed, cream the butter and sugar until pale, light, and fluffy.
 Then turn the mixture to low.
-Add the eggs one at a time mixing just until incorporated.
-Add the milk and dry ingredients in intervals alternating between the two mixing just until combined.
+Add the eggs one at a time, mixing just until incorporated.
+Add the milk and dry ingredients in intervals alternating between the two mixings just until combined.
 Mix in the vanilla and scrape down the bowl and beaters when needed.
 Fold in the strawberries.

 How to store strawberry muffins

-Because of the fresh strawberries store these muffins in an airtight container in the refrigerator.
+Because of the fresh strawberries, store these muffins in an airtight container in the refrigerator.
 They will stay fresh for up to 4 days.
-If longer storage is desired simply flash freeze them by placing them in a single layer with a little space between them on a baking sheet.
+If longer storage is desired, flash freeze them by placing them in a single layer with a little space between them on a baking sheet.
 Then place the baking sheet on a flat spot in the freezer.
-Once frozen transfer to a freezer safe container or heavy duty freezer bag and freeze for up to 3 months.
-When ready to enjoy thaw in the fridge overnight.
+Once frozen, transfer the muffins to a freezer-safe container or heavy-duty freezer bag and freeze for up to 3 months.
+When ready to enjoy, thaw in the fridge overnight.

 How to reheat muffins

-Four out of the oven bakery fresh muffins preheat the oven to 350 degrees.
+For out of the oven bakery fresh muffins, preheat the oven to 350 degrees.
 Wrap the muffins loosely in an aluminum foil tent and place it on a baking sheet.
 Heat in the preheated oven for about 10 minutes.
-Then carefully uncover them and heat for another 5 minutes.
+Then carefully uncover them and heat them for another 5 minutes.

 More muffin recipes you will love!